cellux/zzlua/README.md

 A LuaJIT interpreter with a bunch of generally useful libraries pre-packaged into the binary.

+Might be used as a well-equipped script interpreter or as the starting point of a single-binary app.

 Currently Linux only.

 ## Internal dependencies